Jahidul007/JAVA-JSP/README.md

 * Deploy your new WAR file by copying it to <tomcat-install-directory>\webapps<br/>
    Give it about 10-15 seconds to make the deployment.
 You'll know the deployment is over because you'll see a new folder created in        webapps ... with your WAR file name.<br/>

 * 7. Visit your new app.
-If your war file was: web-student-tracker.war then you can access it with:  http://localhost:8080/web-student-tracker/<br/>
+If your war file was: web_student_tracker.war then you can access it with:  http://localhost:8080/web_student_tracker/<br/>